-Our respective organizations, which collectively represent tens of thousands of physicians providing care to hundreds of thousands of patients each year, are writing to you urge that you recommend to Governor Hochul that she again VETO the above referenced legislation that would exponentially expand damages awardable in "wrongful death" actions.
+Our respective organizations are collectively writing to you urge that you recommend to Governor Hochul that she again VETO the above referenced legislation that would exponentially expand damages awardable in "wrongful death" actions.
 This new bill is virtually identical to a bill vetoed by Governor Hochul last December, and very similar to bills vetoed by the Governor in January 2023 and December 2023.

 Our concerns with this proposal remain unchanged - the staggering increase in liability insurance costs on top of our already unaffordable liability costs without the inclusion of any balancing measure to contain these costs.
 Without such balance, this legislation will undoubtedly exacerbate the already challenging patient access to care issues we face all across the State of New York.
-These challenges to all parts of our health care system are about to become far greater as a result of the unprecedented Medicaid and other health care coverage cuts impacting New York State recently enacted in Washington.
+These challenges are likely to be greatly exacerbated by the significant Medicaid and other health care coverage cuts impacting New York State as a result of H.R.
+1 enacted earlier this year.
 It would be completely untenable to add these substantial new costs on top of the challenges we face.